iut-ibk/DynaMind-ToolBox/_sources/DynaMind-GDALModules/gdalcalculatecentroids.txt

 Create Centroids
 ================

-:index:`GDALCreateCentroids <GDALModules; GDALCreateCentroids | Create centroids>` creates a new node in the centroid of a face
+Creates a new node in the centroid of a face.

 Parameter
 ---------